ziishaned/learn-regex/README.md

 ## 2.7 Escaping special character

 Backslash `\` is used in regular expression to escape the next character.
-This allows to to specify a symbol as a matching character including reserved characters `{ } [ ] / \ + * . $ ^ | ?`.
+This allows us to specify a symbol as a matching character including reserved characters `{ } [ ] / \ + * . $ ^ | ?`.
 To use a special character as a matching character prepend `\` before it.
 For example, the regular expression `.` is used to match any character except newline.
 Now to match `.` in an input string the regular expression `(f|c|m)at\.?` means: lowercase letter `f`, `c` or `m`, followed by lowercase character `a`, followed by lowercase letter